chess-fan/blockhashes-of-ChessCoin/README.md

 Normally it would be enough to provide the newest blockhash since the new blockhash depends on the old ones
 * but to also cross check my bot it's good to have a history (by the time stamp of this README file)
+  * never trust my bot either, best is to check several sources for the same block/hash
 * also it's good to find out when the hashes differ when this fork/manipulation/... attempt may have started

 Our goal: